mariodian/godaddy-ddns-hack/README.md

 Create [new API key](https://developer.godaddy.com/keys).

-Edit the script according to your needs and add a crontab line:
+Edit the script according to your needs and add a crontab line via `crontab -e`:

 `*/1 * * * * sh /path/to/your/script/godaddy_ddns_hack.sh >/dev/null 2>&1`